puppetlabs/puppet-docs/source/pe/3.0/install_windows.markdown

 Once the installer finishes:

 * A puppet agent will be running as a Windows service, and will fetch and apply configurations every 30 minutes (by default).
 You can now assign classes to the node using your puppet master or console server.
-After the first puppet run, the MCollective service will also be running and the node can now be controlled with live management and orchestration.
-The puppet agent service and the MCollective service can be started and stopped independently using either the service control manager GUI or the command line `sc.exe` utility; see [Running Puppet on Windows](/windows/running.html#configuring-the-agent-service) for more details.
+After the first puppet run, the orchestration service (`pe-mcollective`) will also be running and the node can now be controlled with live management and orchestration.
+The puppet agent service and the orchestration service can be started and stopped independently using either the service control manager GUI or the command line `sc.exe` utility; see [Running Puppet on Windows](/windows/running.html#configuring-the-agent-service) for more details.
 * The Start Menu will contain a Puppet folder, with shortcuts for running the puppet agent manually, running Facter, and opening a command prompt for use with the Puppet tools.
 See [Running Puppet on Windows][running] for more details.

     ![Start Menu icons][startmenu]